HenryNVP/object-detection/README.md

-# DINO-DETR Knowledge Distillation for Object Detection
+# DETR Knowledge Distillation for Object Detection

-This repository provides a modular implementation for training distilled DINO-DETR models on the KITTI dataset using knowledge distillation.
+This repository provides a modular implementation for training distilled DETR models on the KITTI dataset using knowledge distillation.

 ## Features

 - ✅ Modular design with reusable components
 - ✅ Knowledge distillation for object detection
 - ✅ Support for KITTI dataset in COCO format
-- ✅ DINO-DETR model support via Hugging Face Transformers
+- ✅ DETR model support via Hugging Face Transformers
 - ✅ Easy-to-use training and evaluation scripts
 - ✅ Configurable via command line or YAML files